taddeseanb/kenya-hub/docs/user/index.md

 ![mapviewer top bar](./img/mapviewer_topbar.PNG){.w-50}

 1. Get more information `about` the map viewer.
 The introduction, disclaimer and data attributes are described.
-2. the `related maps` show other available maps, such as the LSC Ethiopia, LSC Keny and LSC Rwanda.
-If you click on one of these maps, it will zoom to those locations.
+2. the `related maps` show other available maps, such as GAEZ and WAPOR.
+If you click on one of these maps, it will make that data available in the Table of Contents.

 ![mapviewer related maps](./img/mapviewer_relatedmaps.PNG){.w-50}